padmec-reservoir/ELLIPTIc/docs/source/tutorials/simple_dsl.rst

 Using the created DSL will also be covered by this tutorial.

+The full example can be found at the `examples/DSL_Example` folder.

 Defining the DSL Contract
 -------------------------
 The first step is to define the DSL design by creating a class that inherits from